Fusion3

-Fusion3 is a Greensboro, North Carolina company which manufactures 3D printers for commercial and education use.
+Fusion3 was a Greensboro, North Carolina company which manufactured 3D printers for commercial and education use.
 Fusion3 3D Printers use fused deposition modeling to create three-dimensional solid or hollow objects from a digital model, which can be designed or produced from a scan.

 History

 Fusion3 was started by North Carolina State University Alumna Katelyn Padgett who after building several kit 3D printers, developed a proprietary linear motion process to improve upon the existing, open source 3D printer designs.
 The company began production in 2014 without any external investment.
 The company received a $25,000 grant from the Innovation Fund of North Carolina in 2014 to invest into patent activities and for marketing purposes.

+In June 2026, Fusion3 paused sales of parts and accessories through their online store.
+In August 2026, an auction was held at Fusion3's Greensboro, North Carolina headquarters to liquidate the company's assets.

 Hardware products

 EDGE

 Fusion3 released EDGE, a next-generation 3D printer based on the company's patented 'F-Series' motion control system with a continued focus on fast 3D printing of large or many parts with higher temperature/high strength materials, but adding a focus on making their systems even more robust and durable, as well as a focus on ease of use by newer users.
 EDGE featured both the company's new ANVIL tube print head system, a new bed leveling system, and precision linear rails maintaining the company's fast speeds, but also improving print quality.